ossamamehmood/Hacktoberfest/README.md

 - Add your profile image in `static/images/` ( use drag and drop option or upload by commands.)
 - Add your profile data in `content/participant/`
 - Add your files (`git add -A`), commit (`git commit -m "added myself"`) and push (`git push origin new-user`)
-- Create a pull request
+- Create a pull request.
-- Star this repository
+- Star this repository.

 # How To Make Your First Pull Request